 The research on this Vigraha is proving to be simple and yet difficult.

 Manasa worship is prevalent in Bihar and West Bengal.
-The iconography, form and style, rules out the possibility of this Vigraha being Manasa from Bihar or West Bengal.
+The iconography, form and style, rule out the possibility of this Vigraha being Manasa from Bihar or West Bengal.
 This site has an example of Manasa, a portable stone sculpture.
-It is included here for quick comparison.
+It is included here for a quick comparison.

 It is quite likely this is a classical portrayal of the Grama Devata (village deity), Manchamma, as worshipped in a specific location.
 A quick search shows several Manchamma temples in Karnataka.

 The Vigraha is about 10 cm in height.
-The worship related wear and tear suggests date of nineteenth century or earlier.
+The worship-related wear and tear suggest a date of the nineteenth century or earlier.

 The four-armed Goddess holding a serpent in each of her hands and a classical representation of a folk deity makes this special.

 Note: When doing research on this Vigraha I came across references to Minoan Snake Goddess (from Greece) and its possible links to Manasa.
-Further reading showed Minoan figure was found without head and had only one arm (holding a broken curved stick).
-Somewhere/by someone she got transformed to a snake goddess holding two snakes in her two arms.
+Further reading showed Minoan figure was found without a head and had only one arm (holding a broken curved stick).
+Somewhere/by someone, she got transformed into a snake goddess holding two snakes in her two arms.

 Now we have a cottage industry selling Minoan Snake Goddess figures and ‘enthusiasts’ are building theories about how Hindu Deities, Manasa, is linked to Minoan Snake Goddess.
 Ongoing effort to link Hindu deity to Roman/Greek Pantheon.

-23 Oct 2021: Comments and photo from Hrishikesh Shenoy through Facebook pages.
-Thanks Hrishikesh.
+23 Oct 2021: Comments and photos from Hrishikesh Shenoy through Facebook pages.
+Thanks, Hrishikesh.

 “I know our Konkani patron goddess Shantadurga holds snakes in each hand.
 She’s said to have brought peace between Vishnu and Shiva.
 She’s always been a folk deity called Shanteri , later Aryanised into Shantadurga”